Major Depressive Disorder And Anxious Distress – Fight These Mental Health Issues

 “Kate… major depressive disorder.
 Major depressive disorder.
 Anxious distress.
 Depression.
 Evaluation.
 Interview.
 Kate.
 You’re crazy….”

 I was making myself more anxious about what I was thinking.
 I mean, is Major Depressive Disorder just an extended term for depression?
 And crazy!
 Am I crazy???
 I immediately searched for the condition called Major Depressive Disorder, and this is what I found out.
+According to Dr. Mark Zimmerman, MD, “There are five criteria: feeling keyed up or tense, feeling unusually restless, impaired concentration, feeling that something awful will happen, and feeling that you might lose control.”

 The DSM-5 describes it as a condition wherein a person will lose all interest in the activities that he previously loved doing because of a very low or down state of mind.
 This kind of condition must extend to at least two weeks before a diagnosis of such is provided by a certified mental health expert.
 The person will also exhibit a lack of energy and movement.
 He will also be short of motivation and enthusiasm, in general.
 The person will also not be able to sleep well – either he is oversleeping, or he is not sleeping much at all.
 With that comes the negative way of thinking.
 Everything will be bad and hurtful.
 The person will also not focus and will isolate himself from people.